Authorization

 });

-From this point, it's highly recommended having a policy for each model have exposed via Restify.
+From this point, it's highly recommended to have a policy for each model exposed via Restify.
 Otherwise, users may access unauthorized resources, which is not what we want.

 Policies